 | ||We have considered the report given by IT audit specialists appointed by the management on design and operating effectiveness of the General IT Controls and assessed its impact on the key financial accounting and reporting systems; |

 | ||Our audit procedures also included the consideration of the observations noted by the branch statutory auditors on the assessment of IT controls over the monitoring of loans and reviewing the logic and assumptions used in the operating systems and other related IT system controls. |

 Information Other than the Financial Statements and Auditor's Report Thereon

-The Company's Board of Directors is responsible for the preparation of the otherinformation.
-The other information comprises the information included in the ManagementDiscussion and Analysis and Annual report on CSR Activities and but ourdoes not includethe financial auditor's report thereon which we obtained prior to the date of this auditor's report and theReport of Directors including Annexures to Directors Report Corporate Governance andInformation to Shareholders which is expected to be made available to us after that date.
+The Company's Board of Directors are responsible for the preparation of the otherinformation.
+The other information comprises the information included in the ManagementDiscussion and Analysis but does not include the financial statements and our auditor'sreport thereon which we obtained prior to the date of this auditor's report and theReport of Directors including Annexures to Directors Report Corporate Governance andInformation to Shareholders which is expected to be made available to us after that date.

 If based on the work we have performed on the other information that we obtained priorto the date of this auditor's report we conclude that there is a material misstatement ofthis other information we are required to report that fact.
 We have nothing to report inthis regard.

 When we read the reports which we are expected to be made available to us after thedate of this auditor's report if we conclude that there is a material misstatementtherein we are required to communicate the matter to those charged with governance.
 Incase of uncorrected material misstatements we are required to communicate to otherstakeholders as appropriate as well as to take action under the applicable laws andregulations if any.